 The Lifetime Learning Credit (LLC) is another education expense credit, though it is slightly less favorable than the AOTC in any given year, as it maxes out at a $2,000 credit.
 However, unlike the AOTC, there is no limit to how many years you can claim it, making it a good option once AOTC has been used up.
 You can’t claim both the LLC and AOTC in the same year.
 The LLC credit is completely phased out at $68,000 for a single tax payer and $136,000 for married-filing-jointly.

 What if you are paying school tuition for someone other than yourself or your dependent?
 If you are a grandparent who’d like to help your grandchild, you can consider funding a 529 for your grandchild.
 If the account is in your name, it is not considered part of your grandchild’s assets for qualifying for financial aid.
 However, any distributions used to fund the child’s tuition would be counted as income for the child, and so should be delayed until the student’s junior and senior year if qualifying for financial aid is a concern (FASFA uses prior year tax data).

-Additionally, a grandparent could send the tuition payment directly to the school.
+Additionally, a grandparent could use his or her own funds to send the tuition payment directly to the school.
 This has the benefit of not counting as a gift for your lifetime and annual gift exclusion, and would not require a gift form on your taxes.

 Larry Harris, CPA, CFP®, PFS